jaegpark/profile/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-*Hiya!*
+*Hey!*

 I'm an incoming [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/){:target="_blank"} student at the University of Toronto.
 Call me Jae.

 I love helping others, making useful technology, and doing meaningful work.

-I'm currently learning chess, taking [MIT OCW's 18.06sc Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/), and thinking about starting a college VLOG YouTube Channel.
+I'm currently taking MIT's [Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/){:target="_blank"} and [Multivariable Calculus](https://ocw.mit.edu/courses/mathematics/18-02sc-multivariable-calculus-fall-2010/index.htm){:target="_blank"}, and thinking about starting a college VLOG YouTube Channel.

-Explore my blog and projects for a better idea of who I am and what I do.
+Explore my blog and projects for a better idea of who I am and what I can do.
 I'm always looking for new opportunities, so feel free to contact me!

 [Resume](assets/pdf/resume.pdf){:target="_blank"}